gabtar/tstruco/README.md

 ## Roadmap v1.0.0
-- [ ] FIX: Validate the card has been dealt to player when he plays a card
+- [x] FIX: Validate the card has been dealt to player when he plays a card
-- [ ] FIX: Only the players who have a flor should play it
+- [x] FIX: Only the players who have a flor should play it
-- [ ] FIX: Add envido score, if envido wasnt chanted so far, when a hand ends by going to deck/decline truco
+- [x] FIX: Add envido score, if envido wasnt chanted so far, when a hand ends by going to deck/decline truco
+- [x] FIX: Deny playing playing envido when first round has ended or envido already played
+- [ ] FIX: Player at deck cannot play/chant(eg. when more than 2 players)
+- [ ] FIX: Going to deck when more than 2 players should update current turns...
-- [ ] Use remaining score when playing 'falta envido' and the current score is more than 15 points
+- [x] Use remaining score when playing 'falta envido' and the current score is more than 15 points
-- [ ] If all players go to deck, end and reset the hand
+- [x] If all players go to deck, end and reset the hand
 - [ ] When flor is chanted, disable envido chant during the hand
 - [ ] Improve documentation